 Let's start with an example of a nice surprise that happens in life - you remove the carpet from a room in your home and discover a valuable original parquet floor is hiding beneath it!
 Especially when you consider that installing a brand new parquet floor may costs anything between £70.00 - £120.00 per sqm.
 And that's just for a simple herringbone or basket weave pattern.

-That little treasure will need a little bit of work to bring back its beauty and here is a few steps of advice how to achieve it.
+That little treasure will need a little bit of work to bring back its beauty and here are few steps of advice how to achieve it.
 If you are interested in booking with professional contractor these are the prices for parquet floor restoration.
 So, without further ado here is what you have to do in such situation.

 Missing, Damaged or Loose Blocks

 Check the floor for blocks which are no longer firmly attached to the subfloor – you either notice movement or a hollow sound comes after a ‘knock-on-wood'.
 Check for missing blocks – usually caused by works on central heating or other plumbing/building work.

 Before you set out to find replacements, check the size of the existing blocks - there were plenty of different types of wood blocks in Imperial measurements around when these floors were popular (1930 – 1970).
 Another thing to assure for the supply is to check the timber is from the same type to prevent colour variation between the new and the old floors to happen.